Sex and the Single Girl

 Plot

-Bob Weston (Tony Curtis) works for STOP, a scandal magazine whose owner and staff are proud of being regarded as the filthiest rag in America.
-One of Bob's colleagues has just written an article about Dr. Helen Gurley Brown (Natalie Wood), a young psychologist and author of the best-selling book Sex and the Single Girl, a self-help guide with advice to single women on how to deal with men.
+Bob Weston works for Stop, a tabloid magazine whose owner and staff are proud of being regarded as the filthiest rag in the United States.
+One of Bob's colleagues has just written an article about Dr. Helen Gurley Brown, a young psychologist and author of the best-selling book Sex and the Single Girl, a self-help guide with advice to single women on how to deal with men.
 The article raises doubts on her experience with sex and relationships.
 Helen is very offended, having lost six appointments with patients due to the article discrediting her as a "23-year-old virgin."
 Bob wants to follow up by interviewing her, but she refuses.